All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Might Benefit

 GLP-1 medications for sleep apnea are best suited for patients whose OSA is primarily driven by excess weight.
 This includes the majority of moderate to severe cases.
-Specific populations that may benefit most include patients who cannot tolerate CPAP (estimated at 30-50% of those prescribed), patients who use CPAP but still have residual symptoms, those with OSA and coexisting metabolic conditions (diabetes, hypertension, metabolic syndrome), and patients seeking to address the root cause of their sleep apnea rather than only managing the symptoms mechanically.
+Specific populations that may benefit most include patients who can't tolerate CPAP (estimated at 30-50% of those prescribed), patients who use CPAP but still have residual symptoms, those with OSA and coexisting metabolic conditions (diabetes, hypertension, metabolic syndrome), and patients seeking to address the root cause of their sleep apnea rather than only managing the symptoms mechanically.

 Patients whose OSA is primarily caused by non-weight-related factors, such as craniofacial abnormalities, enlarged tonsils, or severely deviated septum, may see less benefit from weight loss alone and should be evaluated by an otolaryngologist or sleep surgeon.